MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     - **Set permissions**: To define new protection settings in this portal.

-    - **Set user defined permissions (Preview)**: To let users specify who should be granted permissions and what those permissions are.
+    - **Set user defined permissions**: To let users specify who should be granted permissions and what those permissions are.
 You can then refine this option and choose Outlook only, or Word, Excel, PowerPoint, and File Explorer.
 This option is not supported, and will not work, when a label is configured for [automatic classification](configure-policy-classification.md).

         If you choose the option for Outlook: The label is displayed in Outlook and the resulting behavior when users apply the label is the same as the Do Not Forward option.